 Also, preparing the semen sample before using it is crucial in order to optimize the chances of success.
 The following article can provide you with further insight on this key step of the process: What Is Capacitation of Sperm Cells? – Definition & In Vitro Techniques.

 Allegra A, Marino A, Coffaro F, Scaglione P, Sammartano F, Rizza G, Volpes A (2007).
 GnRH antagonist-induced inhibition of the premature LH surge increases pregnancy rates in IUI-stimulated cycles.
 A prospective randomized trial.
 Hum Reprod; 22: 101 – 108.

 Boomsma CM, Heineman MJ, Cohlen BJ, Farquhar C (2007).
 Semen preparation techniques for intrauterine insemination (Review).
 Cochrane Database Syst Rev; Art No.: CD004507.

 Goldberg JM, Mascha E, Falcone T, Attaran M (1999).
 Comparison of intrauterine and intracervical insemination with frozen donor sperm: a meta-analysis.
 Fertil Steril; 72(5):792-5.

 Gomez-Polomares JL, Juliia B, Acevedo-Martin B, Martinez-Burgos M, Hernandez ER, Ricciarelli E (2005).
 Timing ovulation for intrauterine insemination with a GnRH antagonist.
 Hum Reprod;20:368 – 372.

 Ragni G, Somigliana E, Vegetti W. (2004) Timing of intrauterine insemination: where are we?
 Fertil Steril;82:25 – 26 (View)

 The ESHRE Capri Workshop Group (2009).
 Intrauterine insemination.
 Human Reproduction Update; 15 (3): 265–277.64

-FAQs from users: 'Is it necessary to wait for the arrival of the period to make an AI?', 'How long does the IUI process last?', 'Should the ovarian cycle be regulated before IUI?', 'Can you do artificial insemination without ovarian stimulation, that is, without taking hormone medications?', 'What is the difference between single and double intrauterine insemination?' and 'What are the risks of intrauterine insemination?'.
+FAQs from users: 'Is it necessary to wait for the arrival of the period to make an AI?', 'What implantation symptoms will I experience after IUI?', 'How long does the IUI process last?', 'Should the ovarian cycle be regulated before IUI?', 'Can you do artificial insemination without ovarian stimulation, that is, without taking hormone medications?', 'What is the difference between single and double intrauterine insemination?' and 'What are the risks of intrauterine insemination?'.